DavidGRamiro/DavidGRamiro/README.md

 🚀 I really love travel and meet some people from diferents countries. ¿Who don´t?

-🐈🐈 I have two great friends living whit me, Kaiser and Sancho!
+🐈🐈 I have two great friends living whith me, Kaiser and Sancho!

 🏍 Motorbikes, is one of my favorite hobbies.
 I´m that kind of person who hate the football.